Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 If either you or your partner have ever been married before, that previous marriage must be legally over before you can get married in Denmark.

-This means you’ll need to supply either a divorce certificate (also sometimes known as a divorce decree) or a death certificate to prove that the prior marriage has finished and that you’re free to marry again.
+This means you’ll need to supply either a final divorce decree (or divorce certificate) or a death certificate to prove that the prior marriage has finished and that you’re free to marry again.

-Getting this right is really important, and being unable to provide a divorce or death certificate can stop you from getting married entirely!
+Getting this right is really important, and being unable to provide a final divorce decree, (or divorce certificate) or death certificate can stop you from getting married entirely!

 We’ve handled and resolved a wide range of issues with death and divorce certificates from all over the world, and we’ll help you to get things right the first time.

-As mentioned earlier on, getting everything right when it comes to a divorce or death certificate is really important for getting married in Denmark without problems.
+As mentioned earlier on, getting the divorce papers or a death certificate is really important for getting married in Denmark without problems.

 However, the three most common methods of splitting up with a former husband or wife are often taken to mean the same thing, when in law, they’re viewed very differently.